firebadnofire/LOSS-LICENSE/README.md

 Raw text of the license can be found in the LICENSE file of this repository

+Want to use this license in your project?
+Feel free to!

 # License text:

 Libre Open Source Software (LOSS) License